-And the visitors' intentions were clear from the first whistle as they packed men behind the ball, delaying and disrupting the game whenever possible.
+And the visitor's intention was clear from the first whistle as it packed men behind the ball, delaying and disrupting the game whenever possible.

-That approach succeeded in stifling the Swiss champions and Ludogorets even created an unlikely chance of their own with a 26th-minute counter attack, only for Dani Abalo to panic and slice over the bar at the back post.
+That approach succeeded in stifling the Swiss champion, and Ludogorets even created an unlikely chance of its own with a 26th-minute counter attack, only for Dani Abalo to panic and slice over the bar at the back post.

-But the resistance was broken in the 33rd minute and for all their committed defending, Ludogorets were undone by a single throughball from Fabian Frei.
+But the resistance was broken in the 33rd minute and for all its committed defending, Ludogorets was undone by a single through ball from Fabian Frei.

-Embolo's run through the middle was not tracked and the 17-year-old took full advantage, shrugging off the challenge of Georgi Terziev when it eventually arrived before beating Vladislav Stoyanov with from 12 yards.
+Embolo's run through the middle was not tracked, and the 17-year-old took full advantage, shrugging off the challenge of Georgi Terziev when it eventually arrived before beating Vladislav Stoyanov from 12 yards.

-Ludogorets did not learn from their mistake and Gonzalez profitted from similarly slack defending in the 41st minute.
+Ludogorets did not learn from its, mistake and Gonzalez profitted from similarly slack defending in the 41st minute.